Square (video game company): Subsidiaries

-Subsidiaries and affiliates

-Between 1986 and 1988, Square led a collective of game developers dedicated to the production of games for the Famicom Disk System.
-The Square-owned label, called Disk Original Group (DOG), included Square, HummingBirdSoft, System Sacom, Microcabin, Carry Lab, Thinking Rabbit and Xtalsoft.
-The coalition was formed to pool financial resources, as individual development for the then-small companies would have been potentially crippling.
-The Famicom Disk System was rendered defunct by 1988 due to increased storage capacity in standard Famicom ROM cartridges.

-In 1995, Square helped establish DreamFactory as an affiliate studio, which developed fighting-based titles for the PlayStation and PS2.
-DreamFactory became an independent company in 2001 after Square transferred their shares.
-A later subsidiary called Escape was established in March 1998 and featured staff from DreamFactory.
-It only produced Driving Emotion Type-S (2000) before being liquidated in 2003.
-The company held a stake in Bushido Blade developer Lightweight, until it was bought out by Genki.

 A publishing brand called Aques was established by Square in 1996.
-Standing for "Advanced QUality Entertainment and Sports", and also acting as an anagram of Square's name, the brand was intended for publishing non-RPG titles such as sports games.
-That same year, DigiCube was also established.
-Founded by Square as a product distributor through convenience stores in Japan, it expanded into book publishing, stocked games from other companies, and at one point published games under its own brand.
+The name was an anagram of Square's name, as well as an acronym for "Advanced QUality Entertainment and Sports", representing the company's diversification outside of role-playing games.
+That same year, Square established a distribution company called DigiCube, with convenience stores as their main strategy.
+The subdidiary expanded into book publishing, stocked games from other companies, and at one point published games under its own brand.
 DigiCube survived the Square Enix merger, though it declared bankruptcy in 2004 after years of declining sales.

 In 1999, Square created a number of subsidiaries with dedicated roles: Square Visual Works to focus on producing CGI animation, Square Sounds for music and sound effects, Squartz for quality control and user support, and Square Next to support smaller game projects.
 Following the success of Final Fantasy VII in 1997, Sakaguchi founded a dedicated CGI film studio called Square Pictures in Hawaii; his aim was to both develop The Spirits Within and help with further development of Square's CGI technology.
-Square Pictures produced only one more feature following The Spirits Within; a CGI short called "Final Flight of the Osiris" that later formed part of the 2003 anthology film The Animatrix.
 By the end of 2001, Square Pictures was dissolved and merged into Visual Works.
+Square USA's Hawaiian branch developed the CGI short "Final Flight of the Osiris" that later formed part of the 2003 anthology film The Animatrix.
+The branch was shut down in 2002 following a failed attempt to find a film studio partner.

 In 2002, Square Next was rebranded as The Game Designer Studio, with ownership between Square's Product Development Division 2 and Kawazu.
 The aim was to allow for development of games for Nintendo consoles without impacting production on Sony platform games.
 The Game Designers Studio was absorbed back into Square Enix after the completion of Crystal Chronicles, first renamed to SQEX Corporation and eventually dissolved entirely in 2010.
 Square Sounds was dissolved into the main company in March 2002 as an internal division, a move attributed to cost cutting.
+The Square Soft subsidiary established in 1989 was rebranded as Square Enix Inc. when its parent company merged with Enix in 2003.
 All the other subsidiaries were folded into Square Enix during the merger, with Visual Works becoming its own dedicated department.

-Acquisitions
+On May 1, 1998, Square formed a joint-venture partnership with Electronic Arts; Square Electronic Arts published Square titles in North America, while Electronic Arts Square published Electronic Arts titles in Japan.
+The partnership emerged the year following Electronic Arts winding down a similar partnership with Victor in December 1997.
+Shares were distributed between the two on a 70/30 basis relating to their role; Square Electronic Arts had Square owning 70%, while Electronic Arts owned 30%.
+Electronic Arts Square would also develop the PlayStation 2 launch title X-Squad.
+In March 31, 2003, coinciding with the Square Enix merger, both ventures were dissolved, with each partner buying the other's shares.
+In its February press release, Square described the joint-venture as a success.